 - C-u C-c = Install a new formula for the current field, which must be a named field.
-Evaluate the formula and replace the field content with the result. - C-c 'Edit all formulas associated with the current table in a separate buffer. - C-c Recalculate the current row by applying the stored formulas from left to right.
+Evaluate the formula and replace the field content with the result. - C-c, Edit all formulas associated with the current table in a separate buffer.
+Use C-u C-u C-c = to edit the formula directly in the current field, to allow checking complex references with C-c?. - C-c \ Recalculate the current row by applying the stored formulas from left to right.
 When called with a C-u prefix, recalculate the entire table, starting with the first non-header line (i.e. below the first horizontal separator line).
-For details, see Section 3.3 [Table calculations], page 14. - C-# Rotate the calculation mark in first column through the states '', '#', '', '!', '\$'.
+For details, see Section 3.3 [Table calculations], page 14. - C-# Rotate the calculation mark in first column through the states '', '#', '\', '!', '\$'.
 For the meaning of these marks see Section 3.3.4 [Advanced features], page 16.
 When there is an active region, change all marks in the region. - C-c?
-Which table column is the cursor in?
-Displays number >0 in echo area. - C-c+ Sum the numbers in the current column, or in the rectangle defined by the active region.
+Display line and column number of current field in echo area.
+If the cursor is currently editing a formula, the field or range referenced by the expression at point will be highlighted. - C-c+ Sum the numbers in the current column, or in the rectangle defined by the active region.
 The result is shown in the echo area and can be inserted with C-y. - When current field is empty, copy from first non-empty field above.
 When not empty, copy current field down to next row and move cursor along with it.
 Depending on the variable org-table-copy-increment, integer field values will be incremented during copy.
-This key is also used by CUA-mode (see Section 12.7.1 [Cooperation], page 69).
+This key is also used by CUA-mode (see Section 12.7.1 [Cooperation], page 70).